AI45Lab/SafeVerse/doc/reconstruction.md

-This file provides environment setup and execution instructions for Minecraft scene reconstruction, which mainly involves 3D reconstruction, 3D object generation, and Minecraft mod conversion. conversion.
+This file provides environment setup and execution instructions for real-to-sim reconstruction, which mainly involves 3D reconstruction, 3D object generation, and Minecraft mod conversion.

 ## Installation